hetmanskyi-cloud/AWS/terraform/modules/kms/README.md

 ## 13. Integration
 Integrates seamlessly with other modules:
 - **VPC, ASG, ALB, RDS, S3, ElastiCache Modules**: Encryption at rest for data stored or transmitted by these services.
+### EBS Volume Encryption
+When using this KMS key for EBS volume encryption:
+- Set `enable_ebs_encryption = true` in your ASG or EC2 configuration.
+- Ensure the IAM role used by EC2 instances is included in `additional_principals`.
+- The role requires permissions: `kms:Decrypt`, `kms:DescribeKey`, `kms:CreateGrant`, `kms:GenerateDataKeyWithoutPlainText`, and `kms:ReEncrypt*`.

 ---